SGM Herbert A. Friedman (Ret.)

 Private Len Matublewski on Loudspeaker

-Private Matublewski of the 5th L&L reads a script into a loudspeaker placed far enough away from his position not to draw enemy file on himself.
+Private Matublewski of the 5th L&L reads a script into a loudspeaker placed far enough away from his position not to draw enemy fire on himself.

 Nine to twelve loudspeaker teams were maintained for field maneuvers.
 Like leaflets, loudspeaker messages could also be white, gray or black